Is it a stroke?

 Learn the main signs of stroke and to act F.A.S.T. by calling 111 if you suspect a stroke.

-The FAST campaign encourages everyone to learn the key signs of stroke and to act FAST by calling 111 if they suspect a stroke.
-Prompt action can save lives - as well improve recovery.
+The F.A.S.T. campaign encourages everyone to learn the key signs of stroke and to think F.A.S.T., act fast and look out for each other by calling 111 if they suspect a stroke.
+Prompt action can save lives - as well as improve recovery.

 A stroke is a brain attack – it's very serious.
 The symptoms might show on the face, arm or in speech, but it's the brain that's being damaged.

 If any of the signs of stroke are recognised, don’t wait, call 111 straight away.
 Don't call your doctor or drive yourself – get help immediately.
 Ambulance staff want to hear from you if you recognise the F.A.S.T. signs – call 111 and tell them it's a stroke.
 You can learn more about what a stroke is here.